lupyuen/lupyuen.github.io/src/testbot.md

     Five Years Ago: I connected a [__PineTime Smartwatch__](https://github.com/lupyuen/remote-pinetime-bot) to the net for anyone to test their firmware.
 Some folks discovered that they could break out of the [__Semihosting Environment__](https://github.com/lupyuen/remote-pinetime-bot?tab=readme-ov-file#security-issues) and access my computer.

-1.  _Speaking of PineTime: How should we allow auto-testing of firmware?_
+1.  _Speaking of PineTime: How shall we allow auto-testing of firmware?_

     Let's assume NuttX has been ported to PineTime Smartwatch _(Nordic nRF52832)_.
-On our Test Controller _(Linux SBC)_, we'll run __OpenOCD + ST-Link + Semihosting__.
+On our Test Controller _(Linux SBC)_, we'll run [__OpenOCD + ST-Link + Semihosting__](TODO) for flashing and testing.

-    Watch Faces on PineTime will be rendered as an __LVGL Display__.
+    Watch Faces on PineTime will render on the __LVGL Display__.
 Our Test Controller shall have a __MIPI CSI Camera__, that will snap a pic of the LVGL Display.
-And attach the pic to the Test Log, for manual validation.
+And attach the pic to the Test Log, for Manual Validation.

     We'll start our Test Bot manually, after reviewing the code in the PR.
 Or maybe our Bot shall push a notification to my phone (via __Mastodon Alert__).
 I'll review the PR, click "Like" on the PR Comment, to activate the test.